 Is your question listed?
 If not, return to the FAQ index.

 - English is not my first language.
 May I still apply for admission?

 - What are the institutional codes for the Graduate School of Arts and Sciences?

-- What is the minimum score for TOEFL or IELTS Exam?
+- What is the minimum score for TOEFL, IELTS, or PTE Exam?

-- My TOEFL score is under 100.
+- My TOEFL, IELTS, or PTE score is less than your minimum score requirement.
 May I still apply?

 - Are international applicants eligible for financial assistance?

 - Are international applicants required to submit a statement of financial support with the application for admission?